-Although beyond the scope of our study, a variety of factors could affect the predator-prey interactions between Sockeye Salmon smolts and Bull Trout.
-Several studies have found that smaller smolts tend to have lower survival rates, likely due to size-dependent predation

-(West and Larkin 1987; Saloniemi et al. 2004; Duffy and Beauchamp 2008; Tucker et al. 2016).

-Similarly, smolts in poor body condition (Tucker et al. 2016) or experiencing specific infections

-(Miller et al. 2014; Jeffries et al. 2014; Furey et al. 2021a) can experience increased predation or mortality.
-Further research could attempt to quantify behavioral mechanisms of predation-based selection processes and how such selection might be affected by anthropogenic structures.

 Human-altered landscapes can influence the risk landscape for migratory animals (Sabal et al. 2021).
 Dams and other barriers are well known to constrict and even at times, obstruct fish movement, and can aggregate predators, increasing mortality of migrant fishes (Blackwell and Juanes 1998; Davis et al. 2012; Keefer et al. 2012; Sabal et al. 2016).
 However, temporary structures such as counting fences or weirs are commonly used, but generally less studied than permanent structures, even though they can affect predator-prey interactions (Furey et al. 2016b).
 Our study suggests that a temporary counting fence, even one that has been relied on for management (Irvine and Akenhead 2013), can mediate predator-prey interactions and pose a potential challenge to migrants by affecting predator or prey behavior.
 Thus, the impacts of temporary structures on fish behavior and predator-prey interactions likely deserve more attention given that they are often used during times of important life history events such as migrations.